Skip to content

 Return value

-A boolean, but mostly a type guard: when the result is true, TypeScript knows the Either carries the requested information (Right or Left).
+A boolean, but mostly a type guard: when the result is true, TypeScript knows the Either carries one of the requested informations (Right or Left).

 Use cases